Skip to main content

 Programme structure

-- 3 Face-to-Face Days (1 per module): Each module begins with an in-person day of workshops, case studies and collaborative planning.
+• 3 face-to-face days (1 per module): Each module begins with an in-person day of workshops, case studies and collaborative planning.

-- 3 Modules: After each day, complete 30 hours of structured online study and application tasks.
+• 3 modules: After each day, complete 30 hours of structured online study and application tasks.

-Module 1: Teaching, Learning, and Classroom Practice
+Teaching, Learning & Classroom Practice

 Face-to-face day